-- 3. Amended Complaints.
-The parties propose that any plaintiff wishing to challenge the 2023 Congressional Plan will amend their complaint by January 12, 2024. - 4.
+- 2. Amended Complaints.
+Plaintiffs filed their amended complaints on January 31, 2024. - 3.
 Initial Disclosures.
-The parties have already served the initial disclosures required by Rule 26(a)(1). - 5.
+The parties have already served the initial disclosures required by Rule 26(a)(1). - 4.
 Discovery Plan.
 The parties propose this discovery plan:

 Discovery will be needed on these subjects: